Who doesn’t love random fun facts about hair? What better way to expand your mind while killing time?

-83. The purpose of hair is to act as a thermal protection, since our head lacks the thermal insulation fats layers.
+83. The purpose of hair is to act as a thermal protection, due to our head lacking the thermal insulation fat layers.

 84. Every hair follicle is completely independent of neighboring follicles.

-85. Less than 4% of the world’s population has natural red hair.
+85. Less than 4% of the world’s population has naturally red hair.

 86. Research shows that hair becomes drier with age.